gohugoio/hugo/content/templates/shortcode-templates.md

 ### Single Positional Example: `youtube`

 Embedded videos are a common addition to markdown content that can quickly become unsightly.
-The following is the code used by [Hugo's built-in YouTube shortcode][youtubeshortcode]
+The following is the code used by [Hugo's built-in YouTube shortcode][youtubeshortcode]:

 ```golang
 {{</* youtube 09jf3ow9jfw */>}}